 The marinated egg (ajitsuke tamago) and the sautéed shiitake mushrooms are typical ramen toppings.
 Ramen just wouldn’t be the same without the ajitsuke tamago.
 It is the other three toppings that you are less likely to find on restaurant bought ramen.

 A dollop of pink intensity in the centre is mentaiko.
-Mentaiko is cod roe that has been cured and marinated in seasonings and spices, including chilli pepper.
+Mentaiko is a cod roe that has been cured and marinated in seasonings and spices, including chilli pepper.
 It is so full of flavour, holding its own against the bold ramen soup.
 I buy mentaiko from a Japanese grocery shop in Saigon.
 If you don’t have such a store near you, you can purchase it online in canned form from Amazon.
 Alternatively, substitute it with a piece of kamaboko.

 Ramen with a taste of the ocean